 If you want to hire a guide (optional), there are several licensed guides near the entrance.
 Private guides cost about 850 pesos for a 1.5 hour tour of Sun & Moon Pyramids or 1500 pesos for a 2.5 hour tour that includes more.
 Expect to haggle based on length of tour, language, size of group, and the guide’s knowledge.
 For a free option, you can read through the Wikipedia guide before you go.

 How to Visit Teotihuacan Without a Guide

-To avoid crowds, I recommend taking a 9am bus or earlier.
-That will give you some breathing room before hoards of Teotihuacan tours arrive.
+To avoid crowds, I recommend arriving before 10am to have some breathing room before hoards of Teotihuacan tours arrive.